: to give consent or approval to something written by signing

 subscribe implies not only consent or assent but hearty approval and active support.

 Subscribe today and get your first issue free!

 You'll receive a user name and password when you subscribe.

-These example sentences are selected automatically from various online news sources to reflect current usage of the word 'subscribe'.
-Views expressed in the examples do not represent the opinion of Merriam-Webster or its editors.
-Send us feedback.
+These examples are programmatically compiled from various online sources to illustrate current usage of the word 'subscribe.'
+Any opinions expressed in the examples do not represent those of Merriam-Webster or its editors.
+Send us feedback about these examples.

 Middle English, from Latin subscribere, literally, to write beneath, from sub- + scribere to write — more at scribe